Work Here?

 2014

 Virta Health focuses on reversing type 2 diabetes through a combination of personalized nutrition, continuous remote care, and behavioral science.
-Their treatment is designed for individuals with type 2 diabetes and prediabetes, as well as healthcare providers and enterprise partners like employers and health plans.
-Unlike traditional diabetes management approaches, Virta Health aims for complete reversal of the condition.
-They operate on a performance-based business model, meaning they only receive payment from enterprise partners if they achieve successful outcomes for their patients.
-This aligns their financial incentives with patient health improvements.
-Their goal is to reverse type 2 diabetes in 100 million people, making them distinct in the healthcare market by prioritizing long-term health solutions over mere management of the disease.
+Their treatment is designed for individuals diagnosed with type 2 diabetes, healthcare providers, and enterprise partners like employers and health plans.
+Unlike traditional diabetes management, Virta Health aims to achieve actual reversal of the condition.
+They operate on a performance-based business model, meaning they only receive payment from enterprise partners if they successfully help patients reverse their diabetes.
+This aligns their financial success with patient outcomes, encouraging the adoption of their services.
+Virta Health's goal is to reverse type 2 diabetes in 100 million people, making them distinct in the healthcare market by focusing on long-term health improvements rather than just management of the disease.

 Help us improve and share your feedback!
 Did you find this helpful?